awstahl/migrate/README.md

 Migrate configuration artifacts from one system to another - say, dev to test, or legacy to new.
 Currently is a collection of objects designed to retrieve conf data; model said data as ruby objects to allow for programmatic modification; and to print the modeled data as a conf file.

-Requires: ruby 2.x, optparse, yaml, and net/ssh gems, a (splunk) server w/ ssh access
+Requires: ruby 2.x, optparse, yaml, and net/ssh gems, a server w/ ssh access

 Usage
 -----